flows-network/telegram-llm/README.md

 ### Deploy the code on flow.network

-1. Sign up for an account for deploying flows on flows.network.
+1. Log into [flows.network](https://flows.network/) from your GitHub account.
 It's free.

 2. Click on the "Create a Flow" button to start deploying the ChatGPT GitHub APP